infrae/fcrepo/src/fcrepo/README.txt

   >>> date = obj.lastModifiedDate
   >>> obj.label = u'Changed it!'

-This modified the label property on the Fedora server, the lastmodified date should now have been updated:
+The last line modified the label property on the Fedora server, the lastmodified date should now have been updated:

   >>> obj.lastModifiedDate > date